philippslang/rough_surfaces/README.md

 ## Install/Contribute

-The API is still in flux, and for now only the functions used in the examples should remain stable.
-For developers, clone the repo and cd into it using a virtual environment
+Clone the repo and cd into it using a virtual environment
 ```
 git clone https://github.com/plang85/rough_surfaces.git
 python3 -m venv rsenv